cnhahn/Nano-TypeChecker/README.md

-# Assignment 5: Nano Types (240 points)

-## Due by Wednesday 6/5 by 11:59pm

 ## Overview

-The overall objective of this assignment is to better understand the notions of type checking, type inference, and polymorphism by implementing a type inference algorithm for Nano.
+The overall objective of this project is to better understand the notions of type checking, type inference, and polymorphism by implementing a type inference algorithm for Nano.

-The assignment is in the file:
+The project is in the file:

 + [TypeCheck.hs](/src/Language/Nano/TypeCheck.hs)